 - Combine flour, poultry seasoning, salt, and black pepper to taste in a shallow bowl.
 Beat eggs and milk together in a second shallow bowl until smooth.
 Mix bread crumbs, Parmesan cheese, and 1 teaspoon black pepper together in a third shallow bowl.
+Watch Now

 - Scoop stuffing, about 2 tablespoons per serving, and roll into a ball using your hands, forming about 12 balls.
 Dredge each ball through the flour mixture, shaking off any excess.
 Transfer each ball to the egg mixture and evenly coat.
 Roll each ball in the bread crumbs mixture until evenly coated.
 Set each stuffing ball on a plate and allow to sit for the coating to stick to the stuffing.
+Watch Now

 - Heat oil in a deep-fryer or large saucepan to 350 degrees F (175 degrees C).
+Watch Now

 - Carefully lower 4 to 5 stuffing balls into the hot oil and fry until golden brown on all sides, about 4 minutes; transfer to a paper towel-lined plate using a slotted spoon.
 Repeat with the remaining stuffing balls.
+Watch Now

 - Editor's Note: